Gankuaidian/WorkWIthAI/ReadMe.txt

-You need to have python installed first.
+You need to have python3.x installed first.

 Needed python modules:
 torch